The same air is cycled through a house and unit over-and-over cooling or heating the air.

 Both the condenser and the evaporator are much like a car radiator that air must pass through to blow out hot air or blow in cool air.

-When Return air filters gets dirty or the evaporator coils become clogged no air can pass through the unit which will often cause it to form ice letting even less air through and stopping the unit from working correctly.
+When Return air filter gets dirty or the evaporator coils become clogged no air can pass through the unit which will often cause it to form ice letting even less air through and stopping the unit from working correctly.

-What is a HVAC Return Filter For?
+What is an HVAC Return Filter For?

 Changing out the filter should be done routinely.
-It will depend on the area as to how often, for example desert locations because of all the dust sometimes require the filter to be changed weekly, most often though once a month is standard.
+It will depend on the area as to how often, for example, desert locations because all the dust sometimes require the filter to be changed weekly, most often though once a month is standard.

-Replacing a Return Air Filter
+How to Replace a Return Air Filter

-A hallway is the usual place but it may be located somewhere else.
+A hallway is the usual location but it may be located somewhere else.
 A ladder will often be needed to reach it and unlatch the door that will expose the filter.

 The dimensions of the filter will be needed to buy another one.
 The size of the filter is measured by inches, in width and length.